CrowdStrike (CRWD)

 While reported revenue for a software company can include low-margin items like implementation fees, annual recurring revenue (ARR) is a sum of the next 12 months of contracted revenue purely from software subscriptions, or the high-margin, predictable revenue streams that make SaaS businesses so valuable.

-CrowdStrike’s ARR punched in at $4.24 billion in Q4, and over the last four quarters, its growth was fantastic as it averaged 29% year-on-year increases.
+CrowdStrike’s ARR punched in at $4.4 billion in Q1, and over the last four quarters, its growth was impressive as it averaged 25.9% year-on-year increases.
 This performance aligned with its total sales growth and shows that customers are willing to take multi-year bets on the company’s technology.
 Its growth also makes CrowdStrike a more predictable business, a tailwind for its valuation as investors typically prefer businesses with recurring revenue.

 7. Customer Acquisition Efficiency

-CrowdStrike is very efficient at acquiring new customers, and its CAC payback period checked in at 28.2 months this quarter.
-The company’s rapid recovery of its customer acquisition costs indicates it has a highly differentiated product offering and a strong brand reputation.
-These dynamics give CrowdStrike more resources to pursue new product initiatives while maintaining the flexibility to increase its sales and marketing investments.
+CrowdStrike is quite efficient at acquiring new customers, and its CAC payback period checked in at 33.2 months this quarter.
+The company’s rapid recovery of its customer acquisition costs indicates it has a strong brand reputation, giving it more resources pursue new product initiatives while maintaining the flexibility to increase its sales and marketing investments.

 8. Gross Margin & Pricing Power

 CrowdStrike’s gross margin is good for a software business and points to its solid unit economics, competitive products and services, and lack of meaningful pricing pressure.
-As you can see below, it averaged an impressive 74.9% gross margin over the last year.
-Said differently, CrowdStrike paid its providers $25.08 for every $100 in revenue.
+As you can see below, it averaged an impressive 74.5% gross margin over the last year.
+That means for every $100 in revenue, roughly $74.48 was left to spend on selling, marketing, and R&D.

-CrowdStrike’s gross profit margin came in at 74.1% this quarter, down 1.2 percentage points year on year.
+In Q1, CrowdStrike produced a 73.8% gross profit margin, down 1.8 percentage points year on year.
 Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 9. Operating Margin